 List of famous female visual artists, listed by their level of prominence with photos when available.
 This greatest female visual artists list contains the most prominent and top females known for being visual artists.
 There are thousand of females working as visual artists in the world, but this list highlights only the most notable ones.
 Historic visual artists have worked hard to become the best that they can be, so if you're a female aspiring to be a visual artist then the people below should give you inspiration.

 The list you're viewing is made up of people like Violeta Parra and Kristín Björk Kristjánsdóttir.While this isn't a list of all female visual artists, it does answer the questions "Who are the most famous female visual artists?" and "Who are the best female visual artists?"

-Magdalena Abakanowicz is a Polish sculptor and fiber artist.
+- Marta Magdalena Abakanowicz-Kosmowska (20 June 1930 – 20 April 2017) was a Polish sculptor and fiber artist.
 She is notable for her use of textiles as a sculptural medium.
-She was a professor at the Academy of Fine Arts in Poznań, Poland from 1965 to 1990 and a visiting professor at University of California, Los Angeles in 1984.
-Abakanowicz currently lives and works in Warsaw....more
+She is widely regarded as one of Poland's most internationally acclaimed artists.
+She was a professor at the Academy of Fine Arts in Poznań, Poland from 1965 to 1990 and a visiting professor at University of California, Los Angeles in 1984.... more on Wikipedia